eaustic/data-science-resources/Machine-Learning/readme.md

 ### Machine Learning: Alternatives to ML

 * Some data scientists believe that [Probabilistic Computing](http://blog.probcomp.org/) will someday overtake and replace machine learning.
 It is based on a Naive Bayes approach.
-Vikash K. Mansinghka (an advisor to Google DeepMind) and his lab at MIT is leading development in this area.
-I heard this fascinating story second-hand: there was recently a head-to-head competition at MIT between their foremost Probabilistic Computing expert (Dr. Mansinghka, I believe), ML expert, and Big-Data Statistician.
+Vikash K. Mansinghka (an advisor to Google DeepMind) and his lab at MIT are beta-testing this approach.
+**I heard a fascinating story about Dr. Mansinghka recently: there was a head-to-head competition at MIT between three experts: one in Probabilistic Computing expert (Dr. Mansinghka, I believe), one in machine learning, and one in statistics.
 They were given two problem sets - one with a known solution, and one with no known solution.
 The Probabilistic Computing expert arrived at two solutions within a few hours, which were deemed significantly better solutions than the ones the ML expert and statistician came up with after about a day and a half.

 ---